-SAP Housekeeping – How much of your SAP data generates value, and do you need all of it in HANA?
+SAP Housekeeping – How much of your SAP (HANA) data is valuable?

 Whether you are already on SAP HANA or planning to move to HANA this question is important.
 According to Forrester research “Only 12-18% of all data in BW is actually used“.
 SAP BW systems generate high amounts of temporary data that lose value quickly after creation, but SAP ERP systems have these problems too.
 Often 6 out of the 10 biggest SAP ERP tables are not creating significant business value.
 See below the output of an SAP Early-watch report.
 Only 4 out of 10 biggest tables in this SAP ERP system contain transactional data that is directly needed to run this business.
 The rest of the data is important too, but should be purged from the system on a regular basis after end of purpose.